14 Things To Do In Konya: A Journey Through History & Spirituality

 Photo: Christian Mathis / Wikimedia Commons

-Among the top things to see in Konya, the Alaeddin Mosque stands as a masterpiece of Seljuk architecture.
+Among the unique things to do in Konya, explore the Alaeddin Mosque that stands as a masterpiece of Seljuk architecture.
 Built on a hill overlooking the city, this historic mosque features intricate tilework, grand domes, and a peaceful courtyard.
 It served as the royal mosque for the Seljuk sultans, and their tombs rest within its premises.
 The site offers a serene ambience, perfect for visitors looking to admire its historical significance.

 Location: İhsaniye, Alaaddin Blv.
 No.4211, 42030 Selçuklu/Konya, Türkiye